oracle/oracle-r2dbc/README.md

 To avoid a `ClassCastException`, the generic type of an `Option` must match the actual type of the value passed to `ConnectionFactoryOptions.Builder.option(Option<T>, T)`.

+Providing values with a `Supplier` or `Publisher` is not supported for a small set of options:
+- `DRIVER`
+- `PROTOCOL`

+Providing values for these options would not be interoperable with `io.r2dbc.spi.ConnectionFactories` and `r2dbc-pool`.

 #### Configuring an Oracle Net Descriptor
 The `oracle.r2dbc.OracleR2dbcOptions.DESCRIPTOR` option may be used to configure